kubernetes-sigs/cluster-api-provider-packet/docs/BUILD.md

 1. Run `make manager` to generate the binary for your local OS/architecture.
 If you prefer to build for another, run `make manager OS=<os> ARCH=<arch>`, filling in `<os>` and `<arch>` as needed

 You now should have a functional manager in [bin/](./bin/) named `manager-<os>-<arch>`.

-### Deploy the core cluster-api provider

-This can be done in one of three ways:

-* Manually: This generally is not recommended, but is good for seeing the various parts that make up a manager cluster, understanding how they work together, and debugging issues.
-  * apply the cert manager as `kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v0.14.1/cert-manager.yaml`
-  * download the components from the [official cluster-api releases page](https://github.com/kubernetes-sigs/cluster-api/releases); you will need all of the `.yaml` files in a release.
-Then run `kubectl apply -f <dir>` to whatever directory you downloaded it.
-The order _does_ matter, and the CRDs have to exist, so you might need to
-`kubectl apply` multiple times until it all is accepted.
-* Make target: This just wraps the above manual steps: `make cluster-init`
-* CLI: use the `clusterctl` binary from the [official cluster-api releases page](https://github.com/kubernetes-sigs/cluster-api/releases) to deploy to your cluster.
-This will download the yaml files, apply them and ensure that CRDs are in place before applying the rest.

 ### Generate the Packet infrastructure provider yaml